-Helen is a senior Hydrogeologist at the British Geological Survey (BGS), and a Knowledge Exchange Fellow of the Natural Environment Research Council in UK, examining how environmental subsurface information can be integrated into urban planning approaches.
-Her main research interests lie in understanding issues of demand, vulnerability and access to groundwater, with particular interests in characterising urban groundwater systems; understanding impacts of urban development, such as sustainable urban drainage schemes; and examining how groundwater information can be used in urban planning processes.
+Helen is a senior Hydrogeologist at the British Geological Survey (BGS), and a past Knowledge Exchange Fellow of the Natural Environment Research Council in UK.
+Her main research interests lie in understanding issues of demand, vulnerability and access to groundwater in Africa, and in a wider context how groundwater and wider environmental information can be used in Local and National planning policy processes.
 Through her work she is actively engaging with a wide range of researchers, practitioners and stakeholders in groundwater development in Europe, Africa, and Asia, as well as a wide network of European geological surveys, local and national government in the UK.

 During the past 40 years, Ken Howard has worked on groundwater projects around the world, authoring or co-authoring over 150 articles including 6 books.
 His interests range from aquifer recharge assessment and regional groundwater modelling to contaminant migration, seawater intrusion and the impact of climate change on global water resources.
 He has a special interest in the management and protection of groundwater in urban areas, and the importance of good urban water governance.
 He has been a Professor of Hydrogeology at the University of Toronto since 1981 and served as elected President of the International Association of Hydrogeology (IAH) 2012–16.